 We aim to provide pupils with thorough training in all aspects of our work and are concerned to make each pupil’s involvement both interesting and enjoyable.
 Pupils are likely to have 4 pupil supervisors and will usually spend 3 months with each of them.
 They will also have the opportunity to see other members’ practices and meet all members of chambers.
 Pupils attend court and conferences with members of chambers and are involved in legal research, writing advices and drafting statements of case.

 The emphasis during pupillage is on training and preparing pupils for a career at the Bar.
 In common with other Commercial Chancery chambers, opportunities for pupils obtaining their own work are limited, even in the second six months pupillage.

-Pupils starting with us in October 2017 will each receive an award of £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.
+Pupils starting with us in October 2017 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.
 Details of the award for pupils commencing pupillage in October 2018 will be available on this website when applications open.

 What we look for in a pupil

 We look for candidates with strong academic qualifications (a first or 2:1 class degree though not necessarily in law, although we consider lower class degrees if you suffered mitigating circumstances), intellectual ability, sound common sense and judgment and enthusiasm for the type of work in which we specialise.
 We aim to identify potential to become great advocates and successful tenants in our chambers.
 We take account of high grades in post-graduate law qualifications if they are relevant to our area of practice.